MomsFriendlyRobotCompany/the_collector/readme.md

 #!/usr/bin/env python3
 from __future__ import print_function
-from the_collector import BagIt from the_collector import Json, MsgPack, Pickle import json
+from the_collector import BagIt from the_collector import Json, Pickle import json